d1rtyskittl3z/Card-Cipherist/README.md

 #### Here is a list of currently supported Frame Packs:

-* As of December 30, 2025 all frames with the exception of Planchase, Borderless Source Material, Cartoony and Pokemon are currently ported.
+* As of March 11, 2026 all frames with the exception of Pokemon are currently ported.
+In all honesty I might leave this one untill someone asks for it...
+* Overall, this port is about 95%-ish the same as CC.
+Yes, there are some functionalities that are missing and I will get to them.
+I have also added many of the PR's that have not been merged yet from CC and corrected know issues from the repo.
+You can check the commits...
 * ***NOTE:*** Further testing is needed to verify complete functionality.
 There are known issues that will be addressed in the future...

 ---